A City Without a Country

 Globally hyperconnected and wealthy beyond measure, contemporary New York has all the resources Ramallah lacks.
 But as many New Yorkers learned or recalled in 2020, that security and prosperity is fragile.
 I first watched Mayor in early December, nearly a year into the pandemic and following months of protest against state violence.
 Amidst the worst mass casualty event in its history, New York stared down brutal budget cuts imposed by a federal and state government seemingly more concerned with screwing local elected officials than giving my neighbors and me the support we needed.
 New York isn’t under military occupation like Ramallah, but during the uprising last summer, NYPD drove cars into demonstrators, kettled marchers for mass arrest, and indiscriminately beat people engaged in constitutionally protected dissent; Chief Dermot Shea even spread misinformation that the Black Lives Matter movement had stockpiled bricks to assault officers, an accusation that echoed Israeli justifications for violence against rock-throwing Palestinian protestors.
 Amidst the overlapping crises, Mayor Bill de Blasio seemed not only outmatched by events but uninterested in the thornier aspects of the job he’d been elected to do.
 This past year, New York was a city without a country, and without a Musa Hadid, either.

 Alex Yablon is a writer and reporter in Brooklyn.
-His work has appeared in The New Republic, Business Insider, Foreign Policy, CityLab, Politico Magazine, Splinter, The Atlantic, Vice, Slate, New York, and The Trace.
-He tweets @AlexYablon.
+His work has appeared in The New York Times, The New Republic, Business Insider, Foreign Policy, CityLab, Politico Magazine, Splinter, The Atlantic, Vice, Slate, New York Magazine, and The Trace.